jimsward/books/README.md

 ## MEANbooks

-#### Booksjs a MEAN Alternative to Quickbooks Online All the features of quickbooks online; but stable.
+#### Booksjs: a MEAN Alternative to Quickbooks Online All the features of quickbooks online; but stable.

 ### Checking